jongiddy/jute/docs/define.rst

         # more expensive operation
         add_line_buffering(out, buf)

-Using subclassing, it is possible to define an interface by subclassing the empty interface ``jute.Opaque``.
+Subclassing the empty interface ``jute.Opaque`` provides an alternative way to define an interface.

 .. code-block:: python